 You pay a \$375 copayment for each Medicare-covered outpatient observation services.
 If the provider bills for services other than observation, you may be responsible for additional cost sharing.

 Ambulatory surgical center:

-You pay a \$0 up to \$350 copayment for each Medicare-covered surgery. \$0 for polyp removal during colorectal screening.
+You pay a \$0 up to \$310 copayment for each Medicare-covered surgery. \$0 for polyp removal during colorectal screening.

-You pay a \$10 - \$20 copay for each Medicare-covered simple x-ray
+You pay 20% coinsurance for each Medicare-covered simple x-ray